 - Prepare your child ahead of time that you will be leaving them.
 Help them think of things they might find in nature.

 - If needed, put a picture of the family or a special toy or “lovey” in the backpack.
 We just ask that it’s not too heavy.
 Let us know it’s there so we can pull it out if we need it!

 - If your child is having a hard time, make sure to get a teacher involved.
 We will try to engage them right away and will physically hold their hand as you walk away.
 We will help by telling your child what we are planning to do until we walk back to the picnic tables to meet the grown-ups again.

 - Be matter of fact and relaxed, but honest.
 A child often mirrors what they experience from their parent.
 If the parent is nervous and giving the nervousness a lot of attention, the child will too.

 - Let your child know when you are leaving.
 (Avoid sneaking away unnoticed - a child can feel abandoned when they suddenly realize you’ve left.)

-- If you’re still concerned for your child, take a teacher’s phone number and call after 15-20 minutes to see how they are doing.
+- If you’re still concerned for your child, call us after 15-20 minutes to see how they are doing.
 Let us know how long would be too long for your child to be crying without any change in intensity.
 And lastly, be comforted knowing that in a situation where we know the child is inconsolable or we are worried, we will call you!